Benefits of Mining in Alaska

 High-Wage Jobs & Economic Growth

 Mining isn’t just an industry—it’s a source of career opportunities that sustain families and strengthen Alaska’s workforce.
+The benefits of mining extend to individuals and communities across the state.

 Investing in Local Businesses & Supply Chains